retypeapp/retype/guides/getting-started.md

 That's it! :tada: Your new Retype website should be up and running. :tada:

 !!!
 If you already have the `dotnet` CLI installed on your machine, installing using `dotnet tool install retypeapp --global` will be the fastest option, but any of the options should install within seconds.
 They all produce the same result and run with the same performance.
-The `dotnet` package size is the smallest.
 !!!

 ---